What is IFT?

-Interferential Therapy or (IFT) is one of several types of electrotherapy treatments that use electric current to stimulate tissue which causes pain relief, reduction of swelling,
+Interferential Therapy or (IFT) is a type of electrotherapy treatments that use electric currents to stimulate tissue which provides pain relief, reduction of swelling and many other health benefits.

 In the USA, Interferential Therapy is approved for the symptomatic relief and management of chronic (long-term) intractable, post-traumatic and post-surgical pain.
 Many medical professionals use Interferential Therapy for its drug-free, non-invasive promotion of healing and pain relief.
 IFT in physiotherapy has become incredibly popular due to the ease of use, lack of side effects and the amazing feedback from people suffering from a variety of different conditions.